CephalofairGames/gloomhaven2e-faq/index.md

 **If I have an Ability with a “Target All” can I choose to exclude some targets?** If there isn’t a Mandatory box, and it's not a negative effect on you or your allies, you can choose to exclude targets from a Target All effect.

 **Can I skip targets in a red hex AoE attack?** Yes; a red hex AoE just determines the hexes where your potential targets are. *Note - this is a change from the Gloomhaven 1e FAQ, and is to make it consistent with all other non-mandatory targeting.*

+**How do red hex abilities interact with walls?** While you need line of sight to all targets in a red hex pattern, you can otherwise ignore the presence of walls.
+Red hex patterns just operate as-is; even though a wall line means you're not adjacent to the opposite hex, it won't interfere with (for example) Bruiser's Skewer (1, top).

 **Can I skip the heal ability from long resting?** Yes.